 Minimalist With A Twist

-OMO is an upcoming ethical clothing brand designed in the UK
+Designed in the UK, OMO is an upcoming ethical clothing brand that is determined to make the fashion industry more sustainable.

 Our high quality clothing is made with 100% organic ring-spun cotton, designed for longevity with the environment in mind.
 We strive to make the fashion industry more sustainable by implementing ethical practise in all aspects of OMO.

 The cotton used in our garments are not grown from genetically modified seeds, nor is it grown with pesticides or fertilisers which pollute the environment.
 The cotton is alternated with food crops, giving farmers more diverse income while improving food security within the local community.

 Our manufacturers are certified by various independent bodies and standards including meeting the Global Organic Textile Standard (GOTS).
 These certifications demonstrate how we can show greater respect for the planet and contribute towards healthy environmental practices.

 Even our neck labels are made from woven recycled polyester labels that are environmentally friendly and meet Global Recycled Standard (GRS).